 The hallmark of a successful switch in website hosting companies is keeping the switch invisible to your site users.
 Search engines should be aware of this move and compensate by sending quality signals to your new pages.
 Moreover, your SEO should be retained on the new site or even improved.
 If the process of switching isn’t carried out well, you stand to lose all the SEO work you’ve done for your website over the years.

 Does Switching Hosts Affect SEO?

-You may wonder, “Does changing hosts affect my Google ranking?”
+You may wonder, “Does changing web hosts affect my Google ranking?”
 The answer is oftentimes yes.
-In many cases, moving to a new website hosting company will have an impact on your website’s SEO success and long-term strategy.
+In many cases, moving to a new website host will have an impact on your website’s SEO success and long-term strategy.
 These effects will manifest in metric parameters such as organic traffic, lead conversions and brand visibility.

 Of course, everyone hopes their move to a different website hosting company will positively impact their site’s SEO or their visibility across search engines.
 However, that’s not always the case.
 Sometimes the action doesn’t work as hoped and the result is a drop in the search engine results pages or SERPs.
 Of course, this translates to poorer performance and decreased website traffic.
 In some cases, the switch to a new location might even negatively impact the user experience.

 There are several ways switching web hosts can affect your website’s SEO and Google search rankings.
 Problems can arise if you switch to a new hosting company that:

 - Has international servers